keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 To integrate your post with the blog plugin, you must also do the following:

-* Create an entry in the `docs/blog/.authors.yml` file for each author of the blog.
+* Create an entry in the `docs/blog/.authors.yml` file if you're not in it already.

 * The GitHub user ID used to identify yourself in the `docs/.authors.yml` file